staoxiao/RetroMAE/examples/reranker/README.md

 ### Prediction for Knowledge Distillation
 Train the bi-encoder to learn from the predicted scores of cross-encoder can improve the its performance.
-Besides the rerank score for ranking results of train queries (), the scores for positive pairs (`./data/train_qrels.txt`) also need to be predict (avoid some positive passages not be retrieved by bi-encoder).
+Besides the rerank score for ranking results of train queries, the scores for positive pairs also need to be predicted (avoid some positive passages not be retrieved by bi-encoder).
 ```
 python -m torch.distributed.launch --nproc_per_node 8 \
 -m cross_encoder.run \